 Introduction: In this article, Mary Harrell-Sesniak writes about the “Cherokee Phoenix” – the first Native American newspaper published in the U.S. – and shows how old newspapers can help you research your Native American roots.
 Mary is a genealogist, author and editor with a strong technology background.

 Researching Native American ancestry in newspapers is challenging – and even more so when the records we seek were not published widely.
-But if you put your sleuthing mind to searching GenealogyBank, you’ll find many articles about Native Americans in the Historical Newspaper Archives.
+But if you put your sleuthing mind to searching GenealogyBank, you’ll find many articles about Native American descendants.

 First Native American Newspaper